Hans-Ulrich Rudel: World War II

 On 8 February 1945, Rudel was badly wounded in the right foot, and landed inside German lines as his radio operator shouted flight instructions.
 Rudel's leg was amputated below the knee.
 He returned to flying on 25 March 1945.
 He claimed 26 more tanks destroyed by the end of the war.
+Over the course of the war he claims to have destroyed 519 Soviet tanks, flying 2,530 missions.
+There is no primary source confirming his claims.
 On 19 April 1945, the day before Hitler's final birthday, Rudel met with Hitler in the Führerbunker at the Reich Chancellery in Berlin.
-On 8 May 1945, Rudel fled westward from an airfield near Prague, landing in US controlled territory, and surrendered.
+On 8 May 1945, Rudel fled westward from an airfield near Prague, landing in US controlled territory, and turned himself in.
 The Americans refused to hand him over to the Soviet Union.

-Neo-Nazi activist
+Continued National Socialist activities

-While Rudel had been interned, his family fled from the advancing Red Army and had found refuge with Gadermann's parents in Wuppertal.
+While Rudel was interned, his family fled from the advancing Red Army and found refuge with Gadermann's parents in Wuppertal.
 Rudel was released in April 1946 and went into private business.
 In 1948, he emigrated to Argentina via the ratlines, travelling via the Austrian Zillertal to Italy.
 In Rome, with the help of South Tyrolean smugglers, and aided by the Austrian bishop Alois Hudal, he bought himself a fake Red Cross passport with the cover name "Emilio Meier", and took a flight from Rome to Buenos Aires, where he arrived on 8 June 1948.
 Rudel authored books on the war, supporting the regime and attacking the Oberkommando der Wehrmacht for "failing Hitler".